K-Atina/NextJs_Project/README.md

-## Dashboard app from the NextJS webiste
+## Dashboard app from the NextJS websiste